-Bichon Frise is one of the most famous breeds in the world.
-They are loveable dainty dogs that known for being delightful, loving, and adorable nature.
-Bichon Frise is recognized to be good around families with children, which is another advantage as a lot of smaller dogs find it difficult to handle that rowdiness of kids at home.
+The Bichon Frise is one of the most famous and easily recognisable dog breeds in the world.
+They are loveable dainty dogs that are known for their delightful, loving, and adorable natures.
+Bichon Frise are lively and cheerful which makes them great family dogs because they enjoy attention from kids of all ages.
+This is another advantage of this breed as a lot of smaller dogs find it difficult to handle the rowdiness of kids at home.

 - Exercise Needed Daily: 30 minutes 2/10